 The oil and gas industries are fighting hard to preserve their $45 billion in annual tax subsidies, which President Obama has targeted in his speeches.
 The economic loss from removing those tax subsidies would trump the revenue gain, said John Felmy, chief economist at the American Petroleum Institute.
 “History has shown that you have negative consequences as a result of taxing the industry.
 It has resulted in increased imports, reduced production, loss of good-paying jobs and loss of support industries.”

 A deficit reduction-debt ceiling deal could be a major boon to fundraising by liberal groups.
-The Sierra Club, for instance, says activism from its 1.4 million members rose last month in response to proposed cuts in Environmental Protection Agency and the Interior Department.
+The Sierra Club, for instance, says funds are pouring into its coffers from its 1.4 million members in response to proposed cuts in Environmental Protection Agency and the Interior Department.

 The president has publicly stated that he would like to see as much as $400 billion in defense cuts over the next decade as part of a final package; other reports suggested that cuts as high as $700 billion may be on the table.
 Any defense cuts would likely take the form of delayed procurement of supplies and maintenance of facilities, said Heritage’s Franc.